.jpg)

 CoinLedger never requires trade or withdrawal access from your exchange accounts, only "view" or "read" access.
 This means that the application can never access your funds, as it does not have the ability to.

+CoinLedger supports API connections and CSV imports for 500+ exchanges, wallets, and blockchains.
 You can always upload your transaction history by CSV file as well.
-The software will use this data to build out your required crypto tax reports.
+The software will use this data to build out your required crypto tax reports from within the application.

 Frequently asked questions